Who we are

 Sarah Philp is Director of Programmes at Art Fund, the national fundraising charity for art.
 Her role encompasses the development and management of grant-making schemes and partnerships to support museums and galleries across the UK in the areas of acquisitions and collections development, curatorial research and training, and exhibition, touring and public engagement.
 She is also responsible Art Fund's work placing gifts and bequests of works of art into museum collections, and for sector policy, advocacy and research.
 She is an art history graduate and believes that the subject not only led her to a meaningful career but also provided unparalleled access to history and culture, and left her with a series of tools to make sense of an image-saturated world.
 The mission of the Association for Art History is therefore very close to her heart.

-Tilo Reifenstein is a PhD candidate and associate lecturer at Manchester School of Art (Manchester Metropolitan University).
+Tilo Reifenstein is an associate lecturer at Manchester School of Art (Manchester Metropolitan University).
 He is been a trustee of the Association since December 2014.
 In 2016, he was a Franz Roh Fellow at the Zentralinstitut für Kunstgeschichte (in conjunction with the Institut für Kunstgeschichte of the Ludwig-Maximilians-Universität, Munich).
 He is an associate editor at the 'Open Arts Journal' (The Open University) and 'Studies in Material Thinking' (Auckland University of Technology).
 He's particularly interested in the relations of the 'visual' arts with literature and philosophy.

 Kate Aspinall is an independent historian, writer, and artist.
 Based in London, her research looks to the role of drawing in 20th century British visual culture with a particular emphasis on the intersections between institutional and personal discipline.
 Kate regularly delivers gallery and museum talks in addition to consulting for the Roy Lichtenstein Foundation.
 She holds a PhD in History of Art from the University of East Anglia, and additional degrees from the Courtauld Institute of Art and St Andrews University.
 As a trustee, Kate is dedicated to nurturing academic rigour within a variety of art historical careers, campaigning for increased awareness of the new shape and demands of art history workers in the evolving economy and supporting the future of art history.